-Academic Leave of Absence
+6.8.3 Academic Leave of Absence

-An Academic Leave of Absence is a unique situation, usually of a one-year duration, which may be granted to students wishing to pursue additional educational, experiential activities or scholarly pursuits that interrupt a student's medical education.
-Upon completion of this additional educational, experiential activity or scholarly pursuit, the student minimally must submit a completed Secondary Application, Background Check, and Controlled Substance Screen within a timeframe designated by CUSOM, but no later than sixty (60) days prior to the anticipated return date.
+An Academic Leave of Absence is a unique situation, usually of a one-year duration, which allows students to pursue a research opportunity or complete a one-year post-secondary degree.
+Upon completion of this additional educational, experiential activity or scholarly pursuit, the student minimally must submit a completed Secondary Application, Background Check, and Controlled Substance Screen within a timeframe designated by CUSOM, but no later than sixty (60) calendar days prior to the anticipated return date.

-In order to return from any approved Academic Leave of Absence, the student must provide documentation verifying completion of the terms of the approved Academic Leave of Absence.
+In order to return from any approved Academic Leave of Absence, the student must provide documentation verifying completion of the terms of the approved Academic Leave of Absence and an anticipated date of return.

-Once approved for return, the APPS Committee will determine placement of a student who has taken an approved Academic Leave of Absence to determine where the student will resume the curriculum and to determine if any additional action or supplementary educational curriculum is required.
+Once approved for return, the APPS Committee will determine placement of a student who has taken an approved Academic Leave of Absence to determine where the student will resume the curriculum and if any additional action or supplementary educational curriculum is required.
 Recommendations will be based on the requisite knowledge skills and abilities required to resume a specific point in the curriculum coupled with a focus on ensuring the appropriate continuum of the medical education curriculum and training required to be successful, perform well on board exams, and provide competent and compassionate patient care.